tastejs/todomvc/readme.md

 * Going through our [application specification](https://github.com/addyosmani/todomvc/wiki/App-Specification)
 * Looking at our most recent [reference application](https://github.com/addyosmani/todomvc/tree/master/architecture-examples/spine)

 One of us will be happy to review your submission and discuss any changes that may be required before they can be included.
+Applications will typically land first in Labs, reaching the 'stable' mark once we have verified they meet all of the application specifications referenced above.

 ### Unit Tests